-As an artist my work encompasses a variety of ideas and processes that emerge from a study of natural phenomenon and conceptual associations between nature and culture, time and place and the cosmos and us.
-Artists such as Andy Goldsworthy, Chris Drury, Richard Long and David Nash have influenced my practice as well as many Indigenous cultures around the world.
-Many of my artworks are created in situ in the landscape or are contemplations on nature.
-These works may take form as installations, sculptures, ephemeral assemblages, text works, interventions, woodcut prints, site-specific installations, murals in mud or any medium to convey an idea.
+As an artist my work encompasses a variety of ideas and processes that emerge from contemplations on nature and natural phenomenon.
+I am interested in the conceptual associations between nature and culture, time and place and the cosmos and us.
+Artists such as Andy Goldsworthy, Chris Drury, Richard Long and David Nash have influenced my practice as well as many Indigenous cultures from around the world.
+My practice may involve working in a variety of processes such as installation, sculpture and printmaking, creating a site-specific intervention or any medium to realize an idea.